vacu9708/Study-records/Database/Transaction/readme.md

-A **database transaction** is a sequence of multiple operations performed on a database, and all served as a single logical unit of work — taking place wholly or not at all.
+A **database transaction** is a sequence of multiple operations performed on a database, and all served as a single logical unit of work — taking place **wholly or not at all**.
 In other words, there’s never a case that only half of the operations are performed and the results saved.
 When a database transaction is in flight, the database state may be temporarily inconsistent, but when the transaction is committed(when a transaction has ended), the changes are applied.<br>
 The purpose of **database transaction** is to guarantee **data integrity**.